geophile/reality-distortion-field/README.md

   keys by the execrable touchbar.
 The touchbar is clearly the result of design-by-committee, as it isn't available on any non-laptop keyboard, even those made by Apple.
-It's as if there was one group that wanted them, another group realized that these things were the second coming of Clippy, and laptops-only was the compromise.
+It's as if there was one group that wanted them, but another group realized that these things were the second coming of Clippy, and laptops-only was the compromise.
 Back in RDF 1.0 days, there would at least have been *one* view of reality.